 They expect the entire development to be completed over the next 15 years.

 Caloundra South will Add 50,000 People to the Sunshine Coast Australia

 The most significant development ever on the Sunshine Coast, called Aura, will take over 30 years to develop and finish.
 This development is positioned directly behind Caloundra, to the south of the Sunshine Coast.
 Aptly named Caloundra South, this development is home to over 50,000 people.
 You can see a 90 second video about Aura here.

 At the time of writing, you can buy a 250m2 block of land for $215,000.

 I feel Stockland does an excellent job with land developments; this one is undoubtedly exciting with something for everyone.
 You can read a lot of news articles about the progress here.

 These are just a few of the developments on the Sunshine Coast.
 I could go on and on.
 We are already feeling the positive impacts of the new University Hospital, that by 2021 hopes to have over 700 beds.
 The hospital itself has caused the entire Birtinya area, and surrounding areas, to grow tremendously.

 Beerwah East is another development few people know about & will be very, very substantial, with around 44,000 residences.

 Overall Impacts of the Sunshine Coast’s Planned Growth

-The developments I’ve mentioned above are in progress right now with expected completion dates in the next few years.
-These factors make the Sunshine Coast a smart place to be investing right now.
+Let me know if you have any plans for Property Management Sunshine Coast Australia.
+The developments I’ve mentioned above, are in progress right now with expected completion dates in the next few years, which will be remark as Sunshine Coast Australia Attractions.
+These factors make the Sunshine Coast Australia a smart place to be investing right now.